ElliePHP/Routing/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability, please email security@example.com instead of using the issue tracker.
+If you discover a security vulnerability, please email bankuboy@proton.me instead of using the issue tracker.

 ## Security Checklist